Emergent stability in complex network dynamics

-Our analysis further predicts that these scaling relationships, encapsulated within our analytically predicted $\Omega$, are intrinsic to the nonlinear dynamics $\M$, thus independent of the network structure $A$ or the specific parameters $\f,\g$ and $G$.
+Our analysis further predicts that $\Omega$ depends only on $M_q(x)$, thus independent of network structure $A$, weights $G$, or coefficients $\f$ and $\g$.
 We examine this in Fig.\ \ref{JacobianFig}, by testing each of our dynamics on a diverse set of networks, with different degree/weight distributions.
-As predicted, we find that $\eta,\mu,\nu$ and $\rho$ are, indeed, universal, conserved across our distinct model (Erd\H{o}s-R\'{e}nyi, Scale-free 1, Scale-free 2) and relevant empirical (Social 1,2, PPI 1,2, etc.) networks.
-Hence, $\Omega$ captures the intrinsic, and most crucially, hitherto overlooked, contribution of the nonlinear \textit{dynamics} to the structure of $J$.
+As predicted, we find that $\eta,\mu,\nu$ and $\rho$ are, indeed, universal, conserved across our diverse model (Erd\H{o}s-R\'{e}nyi, Scale-free 1, Scale-free 2) and relevant empirical (Social 1,2, PPI 1,2, etc.) networks.
+Hence, $\Omega$ captures the intrinsic, and most crucially, hitherto overlooked, contribution of the nonlinear dynamics to the structure of $J$.

-Together, our derivation demonstrates that:\ (i) actual $J$ matrices, extracted from real nonlinear dynamics are fundamentally distinct from the commonly used random ensembles; (ii) contrary to the random $J$ ensembles, real Jacobians feature non-random scaling patterns in which topology ($\knn,d_i$) and dynamics ($\Omega$) are deeply intertwined; (iii) these patterns can be analytically traced to the system's intrinsic nonlinear mechanisms ($\M$) through Eqs.\ (\ref{Jii}) and (\ref{Jij_p}), giving rise to our new ensemble $\Ew$.
-Next, we use $\Ew$ to derive the conditions for Eq.\ (\ref{Dynamics_p})'s dynamic stability.
+Together, our derivation demonstrates that:\ (i) Actual $J$ are fundamentally distinct from the commonly used random ensembles; (ii) Contrary to these ensembles, they feature non-random scaling patterns in which topology ($\knn,d_i,d_j$) and dynamics ($\Omega$) are deeply intertwined; (iii) These patterns can be analytically traced to the system's dynamics $M_q(x)$ through Eqs.\ (\ref{Jii}) and (\ref{Jij}), giving rise to our new \textit{dynamic Jacobian ensemble} $\Ew$.
+Next, we use $\Ew$ to derive the conditions for Eq.\ (\ref{Dynamics})'s dynamic stability.